-(i) The Core Element: modules 10(a)(b) to 13(a)(b) from the prescribed list of modules in Psychology.

-- (ii) The Optional Element: four half modules chosen from the prescribed list of modules in Psychology and one module from the MEd list of the Department of Educational Studies. - (iii) The dissertation, to count as one module, as determined by the Higher Degrees & CPD Committee. - (b) The provisions of sections 10 and 11 above do not apply to the Degree of Master of Education in Religious Education.
-Its structure will normally comprise the following: - (i) The Core Element: Religion, Education and the Classroom, Biblical Studies, Ethics and for students who wish to prepare to teach Religious Education in a Catholic school:

-Christology and Doctrinal Theology, Ecclesiology and Sacremental Theology, one World Religion for students who wish to prepare to teach Religious Education in a non-denominational school:

-two World Religions
+11. The modules for the Degree of Master of Education will normally include the following elements:

-- (ii) The Optional Element: modules chosen from the approved list and with the approval of the Higher Degrees & CPD Committee - (iii) The dissertation. - 13.
-Except by permission of the Senatus on the recommendation of the Higher Degrees & CPD Committee, a full-time student may not complete a programme of study in less than 45 weeks of study, or a part-time student in less than 90 weeks of study.
-The minimum time for a student combining full-time or part-time study will be determined by the Higher Degrees & CPD committee according to the circumstances of the case.
+- (i) The Core Element: three taught modules; - (ii) The dissertation; - (iii) The Optional Element: seven modules chosen from the approved list. - 12. (a) The provision of sections 10 and 11 above do not apply to the Degree of Master of Education in Psychology.
+Its structure will normally comprise the following elements: - (i) The Core Element: modules 10(a)(b) to 13(a)(b) from the prescribed list of modules in Psychology. - (ii) The Optional Element: four half modules chosen from the prescribed list of modules in Psychology and one module from the MEd list of the Department of Educational Studies. - (iii) The dissertation, to count as one module. - (b) The provisions of sections 10 and 11 above do not apply to the Degree of Master of Education in Religious Education.
+Its structure will normally comprise the following: - (i) The Core Element: Philosophy of Religion and Ethics and Methods of Educational Research. - A distance learning course in research methods may, at the discretion of the Head of Department and the Convener of the Graduate Qualifications Committee, be substituted for Methods of Educational Research. - (ii) The Optional Element: seven modules chosen from the approved list. - (iii) The dissertation. - 13.
+Except by permission of the Senatus on the recommendation of the Graduate Qualifications Committee, a full-time student may not complete a programme of study in less than 45 weeks of study, or a part-time student in less than 90 weeks of study.
+The minimum time for a student combining full-time or part-time study will be determined by the Graduate Qualifications Committee according to the circumstances of the case.
 In the case of certain designated modules the summer vacation may be considered as a term. - 14.
-Except by permission of the Senatus on the recommendation of the Higher Degrees & CPD Committee a candidate shall normally complete a programme of study within a period of two years' part-time study; extensions may be granted in exceptional circumstances. - 15.
-A candidate who fails to satisfy the examiners in a maximum of four modules may be permitted by the Higher Degrees & CPD Committee to resubmit the appropriate piece of work in such of these modules as the candidate has failed and, except with the permission of the Senatus on the recommendation of the Higher Degrees & CPD Committee, on one occasion only.
-A candidate may be permitted by the examiners to resubmit a dissertation.
+Except by permission of the Senatus on the recommendation of the Graduate Qualifications Committee a candidate shall normally complete a programme of study within a period of two years' part-time study; extensions may be granted in exceptional circumstances.

+15. A candidate who fails to satisfy the examiners in a maximum of four modules may be permitted by the Graduate Qualifications Committee to resubmit the appropriate piece of work in such of these modules as the candidate has failed and, except with the permission of the Senatus on the recommendation of the Graduate Qualifications Committee, on one occasion only.
+A candidate may be permitted by the examiners to re-submit a dissertation.
 Special stipulations concerning examinations, additional to but in accordance with the foregoing, may be attached to particular programmes.

-Degree of MEd Gr.27